AndreasBriese/breeze/README.md

 	breeze128 hash 8459.174 ns/op
 	breeze256 hash 4490.061 ns/op
+	breeze512 hash 13387.62 ns/op
 	sipHash-2-4 123.621 ns/op
 	md5 hash 1562.655 ns/op
 	sha256 hash 4368.62 ns/op
 	sha512 hash 2797.428 ns/op

-Initialization time of Breeze128/256 depended on the given seed (*startrounds* from seed preparation) but never exceeded the initialisation times of complMultiplyWithCarry or salsa20.
+Initialization time of Breeze128/256/512 dependeds on the number of startrounds roundTrips() to shift through the internal byteregister once; never exceeded the initialisation times of complMultiplyWithCarry or salsa20.
 XORing competes well with salsa20/8.
+Hash is slow because of much overhead - will be looked at in future.

 ---